CyberGDanie/Cybersecurity-Projects/README.md

 7. Allowing specific Applications.

-8.Enabling Logging
+8. Enabling Logging

 9. Firewall status.

 10. Testing Firewall using Nmap on Kali machine to check for open ports.